skupperproject/skupper-example-kubecon2020/load-gen/README.md

 This application runs a variable load against a web service called "greeting" with path "/hello".

+### /loadgen/set/<N>

-To control it, use the "/set_load/<N>" path to this application.
+To control it, use the "/loadgen/set/<N>" path to this application.
 After setting the load, the return will contain information about the number of requests sent, failures, the last error, and the current requests in-flight.
 The value <N> is the desired number of in-flight requests (concurrency).

 Set N == 0 to stop the load.
 Set N == 1 for synchronous load (only one request at a time) Set N > 1 for parallel load

 This is useful for observing the action of Skupper load-balancing across multiple service-instances.

+### /loadgen/status

+Use the "/loadgen/status" path to get a current histogram showing how the load is being balanced across different server instances.
+The result lists the number of requests supplied by each server instance for the last 100 requests received.

 ## Running the application in dev mode